BraisonCrece/Restaurant_QR_menu_dashboard/README.md

 ## Main features

+- Auto generative descriptions based on the name of the product (AI 🔮)
 - Menu creation and editing: restaurants can create and edit their menu of food and drinks in the application.
     - Allergens (associable to products)
     - Wines